To: the shareholders and Supervisory Board of PostNL N.V.

 Our audit approach

-The revenue related accruals of the Company mainly relate to outstanding positions with international postal operators for services provided (terminal dues).
-In several cases the prices and volume negotiations with the counterparties are not finalized, which results in assumptions being used by management in the measurement of revenue related accruals.
+The revenue related accruals of the Company mainly relate to outstanding positions with international postal operators for services provided or received (terminal dues).
+In several cases the prices and volume negotiations with the counterparties are not finalized, which results in assumptions being used by management in the determination of the revenue related accruals.

-We have gained an understanding of the terminal dues and its revenue related accruals process, performed walk throughs of the revenue classes of transactions and evaluated the design of the relevant internal controls in this area.
+We have gained an understanding of the terminal dues position and its revenue related accruals process, performed walkthroughs of the revenue classes of transactions and evaluated the design of the relevant internal controls in this area.

 We performed detailed analytical review procedures on the terminal due positions, which included inquiry of management of the Company on the development of the postal volume and the status of the negotiations with the largest counterparties.
 We challenged this information with external reports received from other postal service providers on postal volume delivered to PostNL.